thinktandem/tandem/docs/coding/Drupal8Accessibility.md

 ### 1.3 Solutions

-Drupal core satisifies 1.3.1 out the box with the exception of some forms.
+Drupal core satisfies 1.3.1 out the box with the exception of some forms.
 There is an issue with patches and it should be part of core by 8.5 / 8.6.
 [Patch can be found here](https://www.drupal.org/project/drupal/issues/933004).

-Drupal has a robost theme API that allows us to modify templates out of the box.
+Drupal has a robust theme API that allows us to modify templates out of the box.
 For elements that do not comply, they can be easily changeable as needed.

 1.4: Distinguishable Content
 ----------------------------

 ### 1.4 Requirements

-* 1.4.1: Color is not to be used as the sole means to convay information / action.
+* 1.4.1: Color is not to be used as the sole means to convey information / action.
 * 1.4.2: Ability to pause or stop video audios longer than 3 seconds.
-Or have indepedent audio controls.
+Or have independent audio controls.
 * 1.4.3: Contrast ratios.
 * 1.4.4: Text resize up to 200%.
 * 1.4.5: Don't use Images of Texts unless the text is customizable.

 ### 1.4 Solutions

 Drupal core meets these requirements out of the box except 1.4.2.
 For theming purposes, we recommend Bootstrap as it is WCAG Compliant except for 1.4.3.
-For whatever theme pallette you use, I recommend using the Color Contrast tool in the resources section.
+For whatever theme palette you use, I recommend using the Color Contrast tool in the resources section.

 For 1.4.2 any HTML5 video source has the ability to add independent audio controls.